 Contemporary Indigenous Art

-Between Tradition and Transformation
+Tradition and Transformation

 Contemporary Indigenous Art,

--created by artists belonging to Indigenous communities, whose work is grounded in ancestral knowledge, collective memory, and spiritual worldviews; and
+Created by artists belonging to Indigenous communities, whose work is grounded in ancestral knowledge, collective memory, and spiritual worldviews.
+And

 Contemporary Amazonian Art

-This text engages with another dedicated to arte amazónico contemporáneo
+This essay engages with another dedicated to

 Rember Yahuarcani conveys a sense of deep connection with nature and spiritual forces, evoking ancestral traditions and mystical visions of the Amazon.
 Contemporary Indigenous Art.